Liu-Wang Liming: Early years

 She was born in Taihu County, Anhui province.
-Her father, Wang Langzhong, was a Chinese doctor and he died when she was nine years old which put the family in a penurious state.
+Her father, Wang Langzhong, was a Chinese doctor who died when she was nine years old, putting the family in a penurious state.
 Her mother was president of an early Woman's Christian Temperance Union (WCTU) branch in China.
-Though a Confucian, her mother sent her to the Become Beautiful Girls’ School (which was opened following American missionaries who had then founded the Taihu Gospel Church).
-She then moved to the Ruli Academy, a Methodist girls’ high school in Jiujiang, Jiangxi.
+Though a Confucian, her mother sent her to the Become Beautiful Girls' School (which was opened following American missionaries who had then founded the Taihu Gospel Church).
+She then moved to the Ruli Academy, a Methodist girls' high school in Jiujiang, Jiangxi.
 She converted to Christianity.
 At the age of 12, she unbound her feet, the first girl in her county to do so.
 After graduation from Jiujiang Ruli Academy, she became a teacher at the school.
 Under the guidance of the Woman's Christian Temperance Union (WCTU), after obtaining a scholarship she moved to Illinois and studied zoology at Northwestern University.
 She earned B.S. and M.S. degrees.
 While in Evanston, she adopted the English name Frances Willard Wong, in honor of Frances Willard, founder of the WCTU. and met her future husband, Herman C.E.
 Liu (Liu Zhan'en), whom she knew from Jiujiang.
 She returned to China in 1920.
 Herman obtained his doctoral degree in education from the Columbia University, whereafter he came back to China and worked with the YMCA.
 She and Liu Zhan'en married 1 September 1922 after his graduation.
 They had three children two sons and a daughter- Guangsheng (1924), Guanghua (1926), and a daughter Guangkun (1928).
 Liu became president of University of Shanghai, but was assassinated in 1938, probably by Japanese militarists.